-1.3.2.1.6 Athletic Director
+1.3.2.1.1.7 Athletic Director

-The Athletic Director is responsible for supervision of intercollegiate athletics and development of campus sports programs.
+The Athletic Director is responsible for supervision of intercollegiate athletics and development of campus sports programs

-1.3.2.2 VICE PRESIDENT FOR ENROLLMENT MANAGEMENT
+1.3.2.1.2 Vice President for Enrollment Management

 The Vice President for Enrollment Management is responsible for organizing all recruitment activities for incoming students and for processing all applications for admission to the university.
 The Vice President for Enrollment Management supervises the awarding of scholarships and student financial aid.
+The Vice President for Enrollment Management supervises the Associate Vice President for Communications and Marketing.

-1.3.2.2.1 Director of International Affairs
+1.3.2.1.2.1 Director of International Affairs